NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/module-2/m2p1/m2p1-tools.md

 ---
 layout: page
-title: Navigating the GEDI Ecosystem
+title: Tools for Navigating the GEDI Ecosystem
 parent:  Lasering in on the GEDI Mission
-permalink: /gedi-data-products
+permalink: /data-tools
-nav_order: 2
+nav_order: 3
 ---

 # Part 2 - Time Series Change Detection with LandTrendr